These Are the Finalists for the 2024 Allocators’ Choice Awards

 Ernie Caballero, CIO at UPS, for shepherding his team through a massive change as Goldman Sachs takes on the management of UPS’s corporate pension assets.
 Caballero and his team are joining Goldman and will continue to oversee the pension assets in their new roles.

 Walter Kress, CIO at EY, for his deft oversight of $24 billion in pension assets.
-In addition to expanding EY’s investment and liquidity strategy and refining the fund’s forecasting tool, Kress has spent significant time mentoring and advising peers in the industry.
+In addition to expanding EY’s investment and liquidity strategy, Kress has spent significant time mentoring and advising peers in the industry.
+EY’s CIO also implemented a custom strategy that decreased the funded status volatility in the active plans and simplified the defined benefit plan for inactive employees.

 Rick Klutey, CIO at IBM, for his work to reopen the company’s defined benefit plan, an innovative move that could set off broader industry change.
 Klutey and his team set up a retirement benefits account, an automatic benefit that promises to return 6 percent over the next three years.